 This approach is helpful for people who feel “stuck” in their life, who are depressed and/or anxious, have difficulty connecting with others, or are living with emotional pain due to past experiences.

 ***During the COVID-19 Pandemic, I am only offering sessions remotely, via a secure online platform***

 I see existential conflicts as being the deep roots of many psychological issues, such as depression and anxiety.
 What does that mean?
 Life can be hard: we experience uncertainty, loss, responsibility, and many of our greatest challenges we must face alone.
 This is a universal struggle, and it often shows up in our moods, relationships, and engagement in life.

-The goal in existential therapy is to discover who your authentic self is, and create a life that holds meaning for you.
+The goal in existential therapy is to reconnect with your authentic self, and create a life that holds meaning for you.